-Traditional incandescent light bulbs consume an excessive amount of electricity and must be replaced more often than their energy efficient alternatives.
-Halogen incandescent bulbs, compact fluorescent lights (CFLs), and light-emitting diode bulbs (LEDs) use anywhere from 25-80% less electricity and last three to 25 times longer than traditional bulbs.
+Traditional incandescent light bulbs consume excessive electricity and must be replaced more often than their energy-efficient alternatives.
+Halogen incandescent bulbs, compact fluorescent lights (CFLs), and light-emitting diode bulbs (LEDs) use anywhere from 25-80 percent less electricity and last 3 to 25 times longer than traditional bulbs.
 ENERGY STAR® is the government-backed symbol for energy efficiency.
 So, if you look for the ENERGY STAR label, you know you’re getting a product or appliance that’s proven to save energy.
 For instance, LEDs that have the ENERGY STAR label use up to 90 percent less energy than an incandescent light bulb, while providing the same amount of light.

-Although energy efficient bulbs are more expensive off the shelf, their efficient energy use and longer service lives mean that they cost less in the long run.
-Energy efficient bulbs are the clear winners in terms of their environmental and financial benefits.
+Although energy-efficient bulbs are more expensive off the shelf, their efficient energy use and longer lifetimes mean they cost less in the long run.

 3. Use smart power strips

-“Phantom energy,” also known as “standby energy” or “vampire energy,” is the electricity used by electronics when they are turned off or in standby mode, are a major source of energy waste.
-In fact, it is estimated that 75% of the energy used to power household electronics is consumed when they are switched off, which can cost you up to $200 per year.
+“Phantom energy,” also known as “standby energy” or “vampire energy,” is the electricity used by electronics when turned off or in standby mode.
+Standby energy is a major energy waste.
+According to the U.S. Department of Energy (DOE), it accounts for 5 percent to 10 percent of residential energy use and costs the average U.S. household as much as $100 per year.
 Smart power strips, also known as advanced power strips, eliminate the problem of phantom loads by shutting off the power to electronics when they are not in use.
 Smart power strips can be set to turn off at an assigned time, during a period of inactivity, through remote switches, or based on the status of a “master” device.

-A programmable thermostat can be set to automatically turn off or reduce heating and cooling during the times when you are asleep or away.
-When you install a programmable thermostat, you eliminate wasteful energy use from heating and cooling without upgrading your HVAC system or sacrificing any comfort.
+A smart thermostat can be set to automatically turn off or reduce heating and cooling during the times when you are asleep or away.
+When you install a smart thermostat, you can help reduce the energy you use from heating and cooling without upgrading your HVAC system.

 According to ENERGY STAR, a smart thermostat could save you approximately 8 percent of your heating and cooling bills, or $50 per year.
 Savings may vary based on the climate where you live, your personal comfort preferences, how many people live in your home, and the type and age of HVAC equipment in your home.
 Smart thermostats come in different models that can be set to fit your weekly schedule.
-Additional features of programmable thermostats can include indicators for when to replace air filters or HVAC system problems, which also improve the efficiency of your heating and cooling system.
+Additional features may include indicators for when to replace air filters or HVAC system problems, which also improve the efficiency of your heating and cooling system.
 Learn more about smart thermostats like Google Nest and Ecobee.

 5. Purchase energy efficient appliances

-On average, appliances are responsible for 13% of your total household energy use.
 When purchasing an appliance, you should pay attention to two numbers: the initial purchase price and the annual operating cost.
 Although energy-efficient appliances might have higher upfront purchase prices, they usually save you money on your monthly utility bill as well as energy.

-When purchasing an energy efficient appliance, you should look for appliances with the ENERGY STAR label, which is a federal guarantee that the appliance will consume less energy during use and when on standby than standard non-energy efficient models.
+When purchasing an energy-efficient appliance, you should look for appliances with the ENERGY STAR label, which is a federal guarantee that the appliance will consume less energy during use and when on standby than standard models.
 Energy savings differ based on the specific appliance.
-For example, ENERGY STAR certified clothes washers consume 25% less energy and 45% less water than conventional ones, whereas ENERGY STAR refrigerators use only 9 percent less energy.
+For example, ENERGY STAR-certified clothes washers use approximately 20 percent less energy and 30 percent less water than other washers, whereas ENERGY STAR refrigerators use only 9 percent less energy.
 According to ENERGY STAR, certified dishwashers can also save you up as much as 3,800 gallons of water over its lifetime.

 6. Reduce your water heating expenses

-Water heating is a major contributor to your total energy consumption.
-Other than purchasing an energy efficient water heater, there are three methods of reducing your water heating expenses: you can simply use less hot water, turn down the thermostat on your water heater, or insulate your water heater and the first six feet of hot and cold water pipes.
+Water heating is a major contributor to your total energy usage.
+Other than purchasing an energy-efficient water heater, there are three methods of reducing your water heating expenses: use less hot water, turn down the thermostat on your water heater, or insulate your water heater along with the first six feet of hot and cold water pipes.

 7. Install energy efficient windows

-Windows are significant source of energy waste.
+Windows are a significant source of energy waste.
 The DOE notes that heat gain and loss through windows uses 25 to 30 percent of the heating and cooling energy in most homes.
-To prevent heat loss through your windows, you can replace single-pane windows with double-pane ones.
+To prevent heat loss through your windows, you can replace single-pane windows with double-pane products instead.

 For homes in colder regions, “low-e” storm windows are more insulating and can significantly reduce your heating expenses.
-In addition, interior or exterior storm windows can reduce unnecessary heat loss by ten to 20 percent.
-You should especially consider storm windows if your region experiences frequent extreme weather events.
+In addition, low-e interior or exterior storm windows can reduce unnecessary heat loss by 10 to 30 percent.
+You should especially consider storm windows if your area frequently experiences extreme weather events.

 In warmer climates, heat gain through windows may be a problem.
 In addition to minimizing heat loss, low-e coatings on windows can reduce heat gain by reflecting more light and lowering the amount of thermal energy that enters your home.
 ENERGY STAR breaks down the most efficient windows by climate or area of the U.S. on their website.
 Window shades, shutters, screens, and awnings can also provide an extra layer of insulation between your home and outside temperatures, leading to even more energy conservation and better energy management.
 Some utility companies and states also offer incentives for replacing windows with more energy-efficient versions.

 8. Upgrade your HVAC system